Last updated Monday 6th July 2022

 Dear Laurel House Clients and Supporters,

-Laurel House is committed to keeping our clients, staff and visitors safe when they visit our offices or interact with our staff in outreach locations.
-In order to achieve this we have implemented the following COVID-safe practices:
+Laurel House is committed to keeping our clients, staff, and visitors safe when they visit our offices or interact with our staff in outreach locations.
+In order to achieve this we have recently reviewed our COVID risk assessment and updated our COVID-safe practices as listed below:

-You MUST wear a mask unless you can provide medical certification (or other documentation from a medical practitioner) of a physical or mental health condition or disability that makes wearing a fitted mask unsuitable.
+- Require unvaccinated clients and visitors over 12 years of age to wear a mask while on site or accessing services from Laurel House staff in an outreach location unless you have a valid exemption from vaccination, or you can provide medical certification (or other documentation from a medical practitioner) of a physical or mental health condition or disability that makes wearing a fitted mask unsuitable.

 Please call our team if you would like to move your counselling appointment to an online or telephone session.